sherine-aishu/Portfolio-project-4/README.md

    * We need to expose port 80 outside nginx container (Dockerfile).

    * The application will run on application container on port 9090.

+   * We will expose port 9090 outside the application container but we will not port map it with host port 9090.
+(Reason: Application container need not to be exposed
+     outside as we have nginx container to serve the incoming requests. )

    * By default, all ports will be open for the containers to communicate between each other.